ahmedyasser-ai/fastapi_with_hf/README.md

 docker run -i -p 8000:8000 huggingface:local

 -i refers to that you want the container to be interactive and -p refers to that you want it to be exposed over the port 8000 and finally you give it the name and the label of your container which is huggingface:local

+To pull the docker image you can use this command:

+docker pull ghcr.io/ahmedyasser-ai/fastapi_with_hf:master